Equestrian statue of Elizabeth II, Windsor Great Park

 An equestrian statue of Elizabeth II stands in Windsor Great Park near Windsor, Berkshire.
-The statue, designed by sculptor Philip Jackson, was commissioned by the Crown Estate in honour of the queen's Golden Jubilee.
+The statue, designed by the sculptor Philip Jackson, was commissioned by the Crown Estate in honour of the queen's Golden Jubilee.
 The monument was dedicated in 2003.

 History

 The statue was commissioned by the Crown Estate for the Golden Jubilee of Elizabeth II.
-Sculptor Philip Jackson was selected to design the equestrian statue.
+The sculptor Philip Jackson was selected to design the equestrian statue.
 It was dedicated on 27 October 2003 and is notable for being the first public statue of Elizabeth II in the United Kingdom.
-As part of the dedication, the statue was blessed by The Reverend Canon John Ovenden.
+As part of the dedication, the statue was blessed by Canon John Ovenden.

 Design

 The statue is approximately 1.5 times life-size and is located at the highest point of Queen Anne's Ride in the park.
-Elizabeth II is depicted as she would have looked like in the 1970s, while the horse is intentionally not modeled after any specific horse.
+Elizabeth II is depicted as she would have looked in the 1970s, while the horse is intentionally not modelled after any specific horse.